about the "our south west" project

 As society moves forwards in the 21st Century sustainable development will increasingly be seen to be a resilience issue for protecting and enhancing our quality of life within ever decreasing environmental limits.

-www.oursouthwest.com is run on a voluntary not-for-profit basis so it is not, as a general rule, open for sponsorship support from either commercial or not-for-profit organisations although in some circumstances this is permissible to help cover management time and costs.
+Most of www.oursouthwest.com is now an archive record (except for the SW Energy & Environmental Management Group web pages) run on a voluntary care and maintenance not-for-profit basis so it is not, as a general rule, open for sponsorship support from either commercial or not-for-profit organisations although in some limited circumstances this may be permissible to help cover management time and costs.
 The preferred format is through a text link clearly showing sponsorship of the page (or of the whole website) where the link appears.
-The Managing Editor is open to proposals but see the "Notes" below.
+See also the "Notes" below.

 The oursouthwest editorial team does not endorse or accept liability for the goods, services or other activities of organisations featured on www.oursouthwest.com.